You'll Love This OnDemand Webinar If:

 - Why people read novels and what makes them decide which ones to buy

 - How the criteria for a novel today compares with that of the past, and what can be expected as the industry continues to change

 Jim McCarthy is a literary agent and vice president at Dystel & Goderich Literary Management where he has worked his entire professional life since he started as an intern back in 1999.
 Jim focuses on adult and young adult fiction across categories from cozy mysteries and paranormal romance to literary fiction and some deeply quirky comedies.
 He is a frequent guest at writers’ conferences nationwide.
 His clients include New York Times

 bestsellers Richelle Mead, Juliet Blackwell, Alyssa Day, and Victoria Laurie, who was the second client he ever signed on back in 2003.

 Have you listened to this webinar?
 Share your thoughts with us and write a review!

-NOTE: Writer's Digest does not offer refunds for OnDemand Webinars.
+OnDemand webinars do not include a critique.
+Writer’s Digest does not offer any refunds for the webinar.
 All sales are final.
-OnDemand Webinars do NOT include a critique.